portovep/pabloporto.me/content/posts/six-lessons-i-wish-i-knew-as-a-junior-software-engineer.md

 You can achieve this by volunteering to do the exploratory testing of a new piece of work, work with the operations team to build observability into your service, or fix and improve that broken continuous delivery pipeline.
 There are always opportunities to explore and cross the frontiers of your current role.

 This can be controversial advice, but I believe the best engineers I worked with were well-rounded.
 They understood the end-to-end software development process and the product they were trying to build.
-They were not afraid to speak up and suggest improvements in areas not related with their main rol.
+They were not afraid to speak up and suggest improvements in areas not related with their main role.

 ## 6. Share your journey